• Japan is no longer 8000 miles away.

 *Date and Venue:

-The Northeast Council of Teachers of Japanese (NECTJ) High School Japanese Speech Contest will be held during Harumatsuri on Monday 27, 2023.
+The Northeast Council of Teachers of Japanese (NECTJ) High School Japanese Speech Contest will be held during Harumatsuri on Feburuary 12.

 Procedure for Preliminary Selection